akshay1209/webdev/README.md

-# webdev
-ridemybike.com
+# ridemybike.com

-it is a bike renting web site provide bikes for touring and portfolio purposes. this website is consist of HTML and CSS only.
+It is a bike renting web site provide bikes for touring and portfolio purposes. this website is consist of HTML and CSS only.